HM-23-HM/HM-23-HM/README.md

 \
 I love to learn, teach, and write.
 Check out my [blog](https://dev.to/hmcodes).\
 \
-In between work, and [Sheltah](https://www.sheltah.com), I can't stop working on tools to make my life and the lives of others easier - usually with TypeScript, but I've worked professionally with other languages like Java and C#.
+In between work and [Sheltah](https://www.sheltah.com), I can't stop working on tools to make my life and the lives of others easier - usually with TypeScript, but I've worked professionally with other languages like Java and C#.
 Check out some of my pinned side projects.\
 \
 You can find me posting cryptic phrases on [twitter](https://x.com/hmcodes).\
 I'm open to new opportunities.
 Let's connect 🙂.